smallmax00/BI-GConv/README.md

 # -train-

---The index of train data is in poly/h5py_all/train.txt
+--The index of train_val data is in poly/h5py_all/train.txt

 --Prepare the Train data, then put them into your_folder/poly/h5py_all